iver-wharf/iver-wharf.github.io/docs/development/changelogs/README.md

 implemented the respective change.

-This document is a guide on how to interpret those files, as well as understand why we, the Wharf developers, has decided to use them in the way we do.
+This document is a guide on how to interpret those files, as well as understand why we, the Wharf developers, have decided to use them in the way we do.

 When composing your own changelogs, such as when you're submitting a pull request to one of our GitHub repositories, we expect that you've read our guide